Doonesbury: After the hiatus

 The strip resumed some time after the events in the musical, with further changes having taken place after the end of the musical's plot.
-While Mike, Mark, Zonker, B.D., and Boopsie were all now graduates, B.D. and Boopsie were living in Malibu, California, where B.D. was a third-string quarterback for the Los Angeles Rams, and Boopsie was making a living from walk-on and cameo roles.
-Mark was living in Washington, DC, working for National Public Radio.
+Mike, Mark, Zonker, B.D., and Boopsie were all now graduates; B.D. and Boopsie were living in Malibu, California, where B.D. was a third-string quarterback for the Los Angeles Rams, and Boopsie was making a living from walk-on and cameo roles.
+Mark was living in Washington, D.C., working for National Public Radio.
 Michael and J.J. had gotten married, and Mike had dropped out of business school to start work in an advertising agency in New York City.
 Zonker, still not ready for the "real world", was living with Mike and J.J. until he was accepted as a medical student at his Uncle Duke's "Baby Doc College" in Haiti.

 Prior to the hiatus, the strip's characters had aged only slightly.
-But when Trudeau returned to Doonesbury, the characters began to age in something close to real time, as in Gasoline Alley and For Better or for Worse, Since then, the main characters' ages and career developments have tracked that of standard media portrayals of baby boomers, with jobs in advertising, law enforcement, and the dot-com boom.
+But when Trudeau returned to Doonesbury, the characters began to age in something close to real time, as in Gasoline Alley and For Better or for Worse, Since then, the main characters' ages and career developments have tracked those of standard media portrayals of baby boomers, with jobs in advertising, law enforcement, and the dot-com boom.
 Current events are mirrored through the original characters, their offspring (the "second generation"), and occasional new characters.

 Garry Trudeau received the National Cartoonist Society Newspaper Comic Strip Award for 1994, and their Reuben Award for 1995 for his work on the strip.

-Alpha House and hiatuses: 2013
+Alpha House, hiatuses, and Sunday only: 2013–present

 Doonesbury's syndicate, Universal Uclick, announced on May 29, 2013, that the comic strip would go on hiatus from June 10 to Labor Day of that year while Garry Trudeau worked on his streaming video comedy Alpha House, which was picked up by Amazon Studios.
 "Doonesbury Flashbacks" were offered during those weeks, but due to the unusually long hiatus, some newspapers opted to run different comic strips instead.
 Sunday strips returned as scheduled, but the daily strip's hiatus was extended until November 2013.

 After Alpha House was renewed for a second season in February 2014, Trudeau announced that he would now produce only Sunday strips for the foreseeable future.
-Since March 3, 2014, the strip has offered reruns starting from the very beginning of its history as opposed to the recent ones that re-run when Trudeau is on vacation.
+Since March 3, 2014, the strip has offered reruns starting from the very beginning of its history as opposed to more recent ones that re-run when Trudeau is on vacation.
+Also in 2014, the site at doonesbury.com moved under washingtonpost.com, and since then it redirects to the latter.
 Alpha House was cancelled in 2016, but Trudeau did not return to drawing Monday-to-Saturday strips, and continued his Sunday-only schedule.

 In a 2018 interview with Rolling Stone, Trudeau said that while Donald Trump appears in only a limited number of strips, "for the last two years, he's been subtext in almost all of them."